singer-harbers/Sync/README.md

 ### Getting Started
 **Discord**
 * Create a discord application at https://discordapp.com/login?redirect_to=%2Fdevelopers%2Fapplications%2Fme
 * Make a bot account for that application.
 Grab the access token and client ID.
+Remember these you'll need them later.
 * Add the bot to your server by replacing CLIENTID in the following link with your bot's client ID: https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot

 **GroupMe**